Have Additional Questions?

-At the PVHS, while we recognize that the best place for every pet is in a loving home with their family, we also understand that pet owners can sometimes find themselves in a situations beyond their control, leading people to inquire about our pet surrender process.
+At the Pembina Valley Humane Society, while we understand that the best place for every pet is in a home environment with their family, we also recognize that pet owners can sometimes find themselves in a situation beyond their control, leading people to inquire about our Pet Surrender policy.

 Having to surrender an animal is often a difficult decision.
 We strive to offer guidance to help the pet stay in their home, but if surrendering is the best course of action, we promise that we will care for the animal like they are our own and strive to find it the best new home.

 We do not accept animal drop-offs.
 Oftentimes our shelter is at capacity and we may not be able to take your animal.
 If we are at capacity, we cannot take in more animals until we can free up space to provide the animal the highest quality of care.The best course of action is to call the PVHS prior to coming; you may be placed on a waitlist and contacted when space for the animal becomes available.

 - Kittens under 1 year old – $35

 - Litter of kittens (two or more kittens from the same litter, with or without their mother) – $50